 Hosted on Acast.
 See acast.com/privacy for more information.

-What will the world’s richest man do in the White House?
-Our correspondent analyses the political and ideological role Elon Musk could play in Donald Trump’s second term.
-“Small things like these” may be fiction but it is based on grim historical truths in Ireland (9:30).
-And Chile is suffering a spate of salmon heists (15:22).Listen to what matters most, from global politics and business to science and technology—Subscribe to Economist Podcasts+For more information about how to access Economist Podcasts+, please visit our FAQs page or watch our video explaining how to link your account.---------------------------------------------------------------Hosted on Acast.
+At the icy border between Russia and Estonia, the anxieties of NATO member states are clear, our correspondent reports.
+Leaders there have been debating defence spending and worrying about America shifting its support.
+Young people are seeking out spirituality on their phones (9:43).
+And why the iconic Californian condor is under threat (16:47).Listen to what matters most, from global politics and business to science and technology—Subscribe to Economist Podcasts+For more information about how to access Economist Podcasts+, please visit our FAQs page or watch our video explaining how to link your account.---------------------------------------------------------------Hosted on Acast.
 See acast.com/privacy for more information.

-Donald Trump tore up America’s nuclear deal with Iran in his first term.
-What will he do when he becomes president again?
-The pushy tactics China’s government uses to press women to have more children (10:24).
-And the sneaker wars get more competitive (18:06).Listen to what matters most, from global politics and business to science and technology—Subscribe to Economist Podcasts+For more information about how to access Economist Podcasts+, please visit our FAQs page or watch our video explaining how to link your account.---------------------------------------------------------------Hosted on Acast.
+Ten days after the fall of Syria’s dictator Bashar al-Assad, the full brutality of his rule is being uncovered.
+Our correspondent travels to a site near Damascus, thought to be a giant mass grave.
+Will France’s new prime minister restore stability (14:37)?
+And The Economist’s guide to thebest films of 2024 (21:28).Listen to what matters most, from global politics and business to science and technology—Subscribe to Economist Podcasts+For more information about how to access Economist Podcasts+, please visit our FAQs page or watch our video explaining how to link your account.---------------------------------------------------------------Hosted on Acast.
 See acast.com/privacy for more information.

-Trade ties between the two countries have been increasing for over a decade.
-The election of Donald Trump for a second term means the relationship could now become even closer.
-Going to space could harm human health (7:57).
-And why Britain has such miserable mobile-phone service (14:43).Listen to what matters most, from global politics and business to science and technology—Subscribe to Economist Podcasts+For more information about how to access Economist Podcasts+, please visit our FAQs page or watch our video explaining how to link your account.---------------------------------------------------------------Hosted on Acast.
+After Olaf Scholz, Germany’s chancellor, lost a confidence vote in parliament yesterday, Germany is preparing for a snap election.
+Urban waste is a growing problem in India; our trash-talking correspondent visits one of the few cities that have tackled it (9:49).
+And Fortnum & Mason’s festive fancies help it buck the trend of failing department stores (17:06).Listen to what matters most, from global politics and business to science and technology—Subscribe to Economist Podcasts+For more information about how to access Economist Podcasts+, please visit our FAQs page or watch our video explaining how to link your account.---------------------------------------------------------------Hosted on Acast.
 See acast.com/privacy for more information.

-Donald Trump admires Vladimir Putin’s strongman style and has failed to condemn his invasion of Ukraine.
-So why do some people in Kyiv think Trump’s election is good news?
-African churches are springing up across the world (10:20).
-Our critic reviews “Gladiator II”.
-She is not entertained (17:38).Listen to what matters most, from global politics and business to science and technology—Subscribe to Economist Podcasts+For more information about how to access Economist Podcasts+, please visit our FAQs page or watch our video explaining how to link your account.---------------------------------------------------------------Hosted on Acast.
+This weekend, the ruling Georgian Dream party elected a new president – but only one name was on the ballot.
+That sparked further street protests, as our correspondent reports.
+Why a new US administration will find it hard to cut costs at NASA (12:19).
+And the enduring appeal of the martini (19:42).Listen to what matters most, from global politics and business to science and technology—Subscribe to Economist Podcasts+For more information about how to access Economist Podcasts+, please visit our FAQs page or watch our video explaining how to link your account.---------------------------------------------------------------Hosted on Acast.
 See acast.com/privacy for more information.